Skip to main content

 About Kilimanjaro

-Kilimanjaro National Park protects the upper elevations of Mount Kilimanjaro, Africa's highest mountain at 5,895 metres and the world's highest free-standing volcano, located in Kilimanjaro Region, northeastern Tanzania.
-The park covers 1,688 square kilometres above the montane forest belt and is surrounded by the Kilimanjaro Forest Reserve.
-UNESCO inscribed Kilimanjaro as a World Heritage Site in 1987 for its exceptional natural scenery, biological diversity, and outstanding geological features.
-Kilimanjaro's three volcanic cones — Kibo (highest, with the famous crater and summit Uhuru Peak), Mawenzi, and Shira — dominate the landscape.
+Kilimanjaro National Park protects the upper elevations of Mount Kilimanjaro, Africa's highest mountain at 5,895 metres and the world's highest free-standing mountain, located in Kilimanjaro Region, northeastern Tanzania.
+[1] The park covers 1,688 square kilometres including the mountain above the tree line and the montane forest belt, and was expanded in 2005 to incorporate the former Kilimanjaro Forest Reserve.
+[2] UNESCO inscribed Kilimanjaro as a World Heritage Site in 1987 for its exceptional natural scenery, biological diversity, and outstanding geological features.
+[3] Kilimanjaro's three volcanic cones — Kibo (highest, with the famous crater and summit Uhuru Peak), Mawenzi, and Shira — dominate the landscape.
 The mountain draws approximately 50,000 trekkers annually, making it one of Africa's most visited natural attractions.

 Wildlife Ecosystems